On the legality of IAB consent banners

 At the beginning of February, the European data protection authorities, led by the APD (the Belgian CNIL), ruled that IAB consent banners were illegal.
 As a reminder, the IAB (International Advertising Bureau) is the adtech lobby, and 80% of European websites use the protocol proposed by IAB Europe (the “Transparency & Consent Framework” or TCF) to make these famous consent banners work.

-Even the director of the UK ICO no longer seems to support them :
+Even the director of the UK ICO no longer seems to support them:

 “I often hear people say they are tired of having to engage with so many cookie pop-ups.
 That fatigue is leading to people giving more personal data than they would like.

-“The cookie mechanism is also far from ideal for businesses and other organizations running websites, as it is costly and it can lead to poor user experience.
+“The cookie mechanism is also far from ideal for businesses and other organisations running websites, as it is costly and it can lead to poor user experience.
 While I expect businesses to comply with current laws, my office is encouraging international collaboration to bring practical solutions in this area.

 However, these “cookie banners” are indeed the creation of intense lobbying by adtech, in order to avoid the creation of an “Opt-In” control mechanism at the browser level.
 Consent fatigue was planned and wanted by adtech.
-And the UK ICO is complicit in this fiasco, as recounted Alexander Hanff in the article "The truth behind cookie banners".
+And the UK ICO is complicit in this fiasco, as recounted by Alexander Hanff in the article "The truth behind cookie banners".

 Via Johnny Ryan, from his days at Brave.
 Making the RTB (and the IAB TCF) compatible with the GDPR, mission impossible?